flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 by the portal.
 Applications do not need to access the host's XDG directories or subpaths of them.

-### finish-args-wildcard-name-own-name, finish-args-wildcard-name-talk-name
+### finish-args-wildcard-name-own-name

 **Exceptions allowed**: No

 Name is one of `freedesktop, gnome, kde`.

-The manifest has a `own-name` or a `talk-name` that is one of `org.freedesktop.*, org.gnome.*, org.kde.*`.
+The manifest has a `own-name` that is one of `org.freedesktop.*, org.gnome.*, org.kde.*`.

 Wildcard access to bus names in well known namespace is a security issue.

 Only exceptions to finish-args-wildcard-kde-own-name might be allowed in case of legacy tray usage.

+### finish-args-wildcard-name-talk-name

+**Exceptions allowed**: No

+Name is one of `freedesktop, gnome, kde`.

+The manifest has a `talk-name` that is one of `org.freedesktop.*, org.gnome.*, org.kde.*`.

+Wildcard access to bus names in well known namespace is a security issue.

 ### flat-manager-branch-repo-mismatch